jcpoulson/LMS-api/README.md

 # LMS-api

-1. open this file in your text editor
+1. open this project in your text editor

 2. open your terminal and run the command "npm install" (You need node.js for this)